galaxyproject/galaxy-hub/src/events/GCC2013/Logistics/index.md

 ## Power

 Norway, like most of Europe, uses 50hz 230 volt power.
-[Outlets in Norway are type "C"](http://goscandinavia.about.com/od/norwa1/f/eleoutletnorway.htm) (the *!EuroPlug*) with two round plugs.
+[Outlets in Norway are type "C"](http://goscandinavia.about.com/od/norwa1/f/eleoutletnorway.htm) (the *EuroPlug*) with two round plugs.

 <br />